lxc/linuxcontainers.org/content/cgmanager/introduction.md

 CGManager's stable release support relies on the Linux distributions
 and their own commitment to pushing stable fixes and security updates.

-Commercial support for CGManager on Ubuntu LTS releaess can be obtained from [Canonical Ltd](http://www.canonical.com).
+Commercial support for CGManager on Ubuntu LTS releases can be obtained from [Canonical Ltd](http://www.canonical.com).